Additional Information: What fees will I pay?

 I. Your Initial Financial Plan:

-A completed financial plan is a requirement for becoming an IFG investment advisory client, this initial planning fee is quoted after upon completion of an analysis and will be quoted on a defined-project basis.
+A completed financial plan is a requirement for becoming an IFG investment advisory client, this initial planning fee is quoted on a defined-project basis.
 You will receive a written proposal with everything clearly spelled-out.
-There is no charge for an initial analysis.

 II.
 Ongoing investment advisory services with financial plan reviews and updates.